tomasleon/tomasleon.github.io/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: Page under construction
 image: /img/hello_world.jpeg
 ---

-This is my first post, how exciting!
+This page is under construction; how exciting!
+Check back in the future for more information.